Eontec/eontec.github.io/_posts/2023-06-13-Black-Guild-V3C1.md

 "......
 Yes, I understand.
 We'll talk later.
 Then this way, please."

-　I was taken by Rin, who looked a little disappointed, and we stepped inside the Ministry of Monster Countermeasures.
+　I was taken by Rin, who looked a little disappointed, and we stepped inside the Ministry of Monster Control.

 ...